maatouk/constrKriging/README.md

 Maatouk, H., Roustant, O., and Richet, Y. (2015).
 Cross-Validation Estimations of Hyper-Parameters of Gaussian Processes with Inequality Constraints.
 Procedia Environmental Sciences, 27 :38 – 44, 2015.
 Spatial Statistics conference 2015.

 Bay, X., Grammont, L., and Maatouk, H. (2015).
-A New Method for Smothing and Interpolating with Inequality Constraints.
+A New Method For Interpolating In A Convex Subset Of A Hilbert Space.
 Submitted, preprint https://hal.archives-ouvertes.fr/hal-01136466.